-Recommendation 17.1: Implementation Guideline N from 2007 states: "ICANN may put in place a fee reduction scheme for gTLD applicants from economies classified by the

-UN as least developed."
+Recommendation 17.1: Implementation Guideline N from 2007 states: "ICANN may put in place a fee reduction scheme for gTLD applicants from economies classified by the UN as least developed."
 The Working Group recommends that as was the case in the 2012 round, fee reduction must be available for select applicants who meet evaluation criteria through the Applicant Support Program.
+The Working Group further recommends new types of financial support for subsequent procedures that were not part of the Program in 2012, specifically, coverage of additional application fees (see Recommendation 17.2) and a bid credit, multiplier, or other similar mechanism that applies to a bid submitted by an applicant qualified for Applicant Support who participates in an ICANN Auction of Last Resort (see Recommendation 17.15 and Implementation Guidance 17.16 and 17.17).
 In addition, the Working Group recommends that ICANN facilitate non-financial assistance including the provision of pro-bono assistance to applicants in need.
-Further, ICANN must conduct outreach and awareness-raising activities during the Communications Period to both potential applicants and prospective pro-bono service providers.
-92 The Working Group believes that the high-level goals and eligibility requirements for the Applicant Support Program remain appropriate.
+Further, ICANN must conduct outreach and awarenessraising activities during the Communications Period to both potential applicants and prospective pro-bono service providers.96 The Working Group believes that the highlevel goals and eligibility requirements for the Applicant Support Program remain appropriate.
 The Working Group notes, however, that the Applicant Support Program was not limited to least developed countries in the 2012 round and believes that the Program should continue to be open to applicants regardless of their location as long as they meet other program criteria.
 Therefore, the Working Group recommends the following language in place of Implementation Guideline N: "ICANN must retain the Applicant Support Program, which includes fee reduction for eligible applicants and facilitate the provision of pro-bono non-financial assistance to applicants in need."
 The revised language updates the original Implementation Guideline to:

-- acknowledge that the Applicant Support Program was in place in the 2012 round - include reference to pro-bono non-financial assistance in addition to fee reduction - eliminate the reference to economies classified by the UN as least developed, as the Program is not limited to these applicants
+- acknowledge that the Applicant Support Program was in place in the 2012 round - include reference to pro-bono non-financial assistance in addition to fee reduction - eliminate the reference to economies classified by the UN as least developed, as the Program is not limited to these applicants.